Subscribe for exclusive free stuff!

 Kölner Karneval | Cologne Carnival

 Known as the "fifth season," Cologne Carnival officially kicks off on November 11 at 11:11 AM.
 This lively event marks the beginning of the carnival season, featuring colorful parades, music, and street festivities.
-While the main celebrations peak in February, the November launch is a vibrant spectacle that sets the tone for the months ahead.
+While the main celebrations that most people know of take place in February, the November launch is a vibrant spectacle that sets the tone for the months ahead.

 Discover more to do in Cologne